thyung/qiskit_grover/README.md

 ## Overview
 Quick revision to Grover's algorithm and solve a Boolean Satisfiability Problem.
 Then, apply to a Travelling Salesman Problem.
-As Grover's algorithm is $O(sqrt(N)), both problems are still in exponential time.
+As Grover's algorithm is $O(\sqrt{N})$, both problems are still in exponential time.

 ## Content
 1. [Chapter 1](01_grover_sat.ipynb) Grover's algorithm revision and illustrate with an example Boolean Satisfiability Problem.